fvdnabee/cyclemap-tf/README.md

 `terraform destroy`

 ## Configure DNS CNAME
-* Create a CNAME record for the hostname you want to serve the web frontend on.
+* Create a CNAME record for the host name you want to serve the web frontend on.
 As the target of the record choose the ALB's DNS name.
 You can retrieve it via `terraform state show aws_lb.alb`.

 ## TODO
 * Manage the mongodb atlas M0 cluster from terraform